Always use Hangeroo or any other tool in a safe manner. Ask someone to assist when hanging a large or heavy picture frame.

 After fastening the hook to the wall, slide the open end of the selected guide over the hook.

 Position the capped end of the guide between the wire and the back of the frame, then slide the frame down until the wire is seated in the hook.
-(If possible, check visually that the wire is securely in the elbow of the hook.

 Center the frame to the guide and level it, then pull up on the guide to remove.

 1. Drinking straws don’t work!
 We tried it and wasted a few good straws in the process.
 We developed the Hangeroo…so you don’t have to.

 2. Multiple sizes.
 The guides come in three different internal diameters indicated by the white, black and red protective caps.
 Each diameter comes in two lengths, 13″ and 17″.
 This combination of diameters and lengths fits the majority of picture hanging variables – hook size, picture size and position on the wall.

 3. Hanging frames of more than 48″ in height.
 Hangeroo will work with frames of any size as long as the distance between the wire and the top edge of the frame is 16″ or less.

 4. Using hooks with a weight rating of more than 50lb.
 You can use a Hangeroo guide with any common (or conventional) picture hook as long as it fits snugly onto the hook.

 5. Fitting the Hangeroo guide over the hook.
 If you have trouble fitting the open end of a guide over a hook because the opening is a bit too small, then you can widen it by gently squeezing it with a pair of pliers.

 6. Hanging frames using two hooks.
 Assuming the hooks are the same size, use two guides of the same diameter and length.